 The anime suffers a really bad track record of having certain episodes banned or temporarily eliminated from broadcast, rewritten, and sometimes Retconned entirely out of canon when they can be linked to tragic events in the real world.
 Other anime episodes not aired by networks for being too close in subject matter would include an episode in which a skyscraper is destroyed by a giant Tentacruel.
 Ironically, that didn't stop the scene from being in the show's opening for the rest of the Indigo League season.

-Similarly, the episode "Tower of Terror" was banned in North America after September 11th solely on the basis of its name, and the episode "A Scare in the Air" was renamed "Spirits in the Sky".
+The episode "Tower of Terror" was banned in North America after September 11 solely on the basis of its name, and the episode "A Scare in the Air" was renamed "Spirits in the Sky".

 The Team Rocket vs. Team Plasma two-parters were not only unaired but, as the story of Episode N can attest, completely written out of the plot because of the earthquake in Japan.
 The special contained such scenes as a Paul-lookalike Plasma Grunt and a Liepard blowing up a building, and James blowing up the city.
 It also forms a nasty Plot Hole, because the Team Rocket Trio, who Took a Level in Badass, had acquired a meteor for Giovanni that would be used to generate seismic waves, and after this scheme failed, they would be told their services under Giovanni were no longer of importance and slowly backpedal to comic relief.
 Instead, because the two-parter was nixed, they just abruptly go back to their old selves and the meteor is never brought up again like the infamous GS Ball.